Solar in Providence, RI: 2026 Cost, Savings & Payback

 How much do solar panels cost in Providence, RI?

-The average cost of a 6kW solar panel system in Providence is approximately $18,720 before incentives ($3.12/watt).
-After the 30% federal Investment Tax Credit, the net cost is about $13,104.
-Rhode Island RECs; property tax exemption; net metering at full retail.
+The average cost of a 6kW solar panel system in Providence is approximately $18,720 before local or state incentives ($3.12/watt).
+For 2026 planning, this calculator does not subtract a federal residential clean energy credit because IRS guidance says the credit is not available for property placed in service after December 31, 2025.
+Rhode Island RECs; property tax exemption; net metering at full retail

 How many peak sun hours does Providence get?